 The list of Open Graph meta tags that you can use in X-Cart is as follows:

 og:title - This is the title of your webpage.
-Remember that this will be shown whenever someone links your website, so make it quick, snappy, and able to draw attention.
+Remember that the title will display whenever someone links your website, so make it quick, snappy, and able to draw attention.
 In X-Cart, it usually corresponds with the product, category, or page name/title.

 og:type - This is a tag to determine the type of content.